fmbenkui/workshop01/Lab01.md

 1. Launch an instance in the Amazon EC2 console.
 2. Choose the Microsoft Windows Server 2019 Base AMI.
-3. Choose the m3.medium instance type.
+3. Choose the**m3.medium** instance type.
 4. Launch the instance in the default VPC.
 5. Assign the instance a public IP address.
 6. In the Advanced Details section, enter the following text as UserData:

         ```
-        <script> md c:\temp </script>
         <powershell>
+           Set-ExecutionPolicy Unrestricted -Force
+           New-Item -ItemType directory -Path 'C:\temp'
            Import-Module ServerManager
            Install-WindowsFeature web-server, web-webserver
            Install-WindowsFeature web-mgmt-tools
         </powershell>
         ```

-7. Add a tag to the instance of Key: Name, Value: Exercise 1.2.
+7. Add a tag to the instance of Key: Name, Value: fistName-web-windows.
-8. Use the FistName-internet-firewall-sg security group from Exercise 1.1.
+8. Use the «fistName-internet-firewall-sg» security group from Exercise 1.1.
 9. Launch the instance.
 10. Use the key pair from Exercise 1.1.
 11. On the Connect Instance UI, decrypt the administrator password and then download the RDP file to attempt to connect to the instance.
-Your attempt should fail because the FistName-internet-firewall-sg security group does not allow RDP access.
+Your attempt should fail because the «fistName-internet-firewall-sg» security group does not allow RDP access.
-12. Open the FistName-internet-firewall-sg security group and add a rule that allows RDP access from your IP address.
+12. Open the «fistName-internet-firewall-sg» security group and add a rule that allows RDP access from your IP address.
 13. Attempt to access the instance via RDP again.
 14. Once the RDP session is connected, open Windows Explorer and confirm that the c:\temp folder has been created.